k2view-academy/K2View-Academy/articles/06_LU_tables/05_business_tables.md

 Considering the flexibility of the population types introduced with these tables, the appropriate population [execution order](/articles/07_table_population/13_LU_table_population_execution_order.md) would need to be carefully set by the user, otherwise the business tables could not be populated as required.

-Note that when creating a population for a business table with no parent, the **SourceDBQuery** Actor should be replaced by the **DbCommand** Actor as shown below:
+Note that when creating a population for a business table with no parent, the **SourceDBQuery** Actor should be replaced by the **DbCommand** Actor and have no connection to the **PopulationArgs** Actor as shown below:

 ![image](images/business_tables_1.png)